Enigma (DC Comics)

 Enigma is a name used by two supervillains published by DC Comics.
 The character first appeared in Teen Titans (vol. 3) #38 and was created by Geoff Johns and Tony Daniel.
 A villain in Trinity has also used the name where he turns out to be the Anti-Matter Universe version of Riddler that formerly went by the name Quizmaster.

-A different variation of Enigma named Evelyn Rhyme appeared in the second season of the Arrowverse series Batwoman portrayed by Laura Mennell.
+An original Enigma named Evelyn Rhyme appeared in the second season of Batwoman portrayed by Laura Mennell.

 Fictional character biography

 First Enigma

 Not much is known about Enigma.
 She briefly joined the Teen Titans after Infinite Crisis, but like most of the members during that time she left.
 During this period, she was known as the Riddler's Daughter and seemed to be friends with Duela Dent.
 She is as talented at riddling as her father, throwing in some jokes from time to time.
 Enigma also wields a question mark-shaped cane as a weapon.

 One Year Later, she is a member of Deathstroke's villainous Titans East, now known as Enigma.
 During a battle, she says to Dent "Wait'll dear old daddy gets a load of us!", implying that they may be sisters, or at least in Duela's mind they are.
 Enigma and Duela later psychologically tortured Raven inside a hall of mirrors.
 There, she revealed that she joined Titans East as a way of getting her father, the Riddler, to accept her.

 It is revealed that the Joker's daughter is actually the daughter of the Jokester of Earth-3 and was part of the Riddler Family.
 In Enigma's first post-Teen Titans appearance, the main DC Universe Riddler confirms Enigma to be his daughter.

 She later appeared alongside Riddler while fighting Batman.
 At the story's conclusion in Batman #712, the Riddler asks her, "What's purple and green and bleeds profusely?"
 Enigma's response is cut short by her scream.
+Significantly later, she was revealed to have survived the attempt on her life and was later inducted into what was ostensibly a rehabilitation program known as Arkham Academy but in truth was a front designed to train new supervillains by the Court of Owls.